bikematrix/documentation/docs/security.md

 radbikeparts|1716901532
 ```

-2. **Sign the payload using HMAC-SHA256**, with your shared secret key, and encode the result in Base64.
+2. **Sign the payload using HMAC-SHA256**, with your shared secret key and encode the result in Base64.
+Your secret key is provided by us, and is Base64-encoded.
+Decode it before signing.

 ```plaintext
 YAbc123ExampleSignature==